Dev Patel: 2006–2007: Early work

 In 2006, Patel's professional acting career began when he auditioned for the E4 teen drama television series Skins.
 His mother saw the casting advertisement in Metro and took him to the audition, even though he had a science exam the next day.
 After two auditions, he was cast in the role of Anwar Kharral, a British Pakistani Muslim teenager.
 The characterisation of Anwar was partly based on Patel's own personality, as the role was developed specifically for him once he was cast in Skins.
-With no prior professional acting experience, recalled that, on "the first day of shooting, I didn't really know what to do."
+With no prior professional acting experience, Patel recalled that, on "the first day of shooting, I didn't really know what to do."

 The first series of the show aired in January 2007 and went on to win the Rose d'Or for Drama in 2008 and receive a nomination for Best Drama Series at the 2008 BAFTA Television Awards.
 Patel reprised his role as Anwar for the second series of Skins, which aired in February 2008.
 The second series of Skins won the Philips Audience Award at the 2009 BAFTA Television Awards.